 But why are we speaking English?
 Why aren’t people around the world all speaking or learning, say, Italian, Portuguese or Vietnamese?

-The simple answer is that Britain is the world beater in invading other countries.
-Research published in 2012 showed that all but 22 of the world’s countries has had an uninvited visit by the British Army.
+The simple answer is that Britain is the world-beater in invading other countries.
+Research published in 2012 showed that all but 22 of the world’s countries have had an uninvited visit by the British Army.
 Of the near 200 countries recognised by the United Nations, nine out of ten have been taken at some point or other in history by Great Britain.

-Among the countries that that group of islands on the edge of Europe have not got around to marching into yet are Andorra, Luxembourg and the Marshall Islands.
+Among the countries that that group of islands on the edge of Europe has not got around to marching into yet are Andorra, Luxembourg, and the Marshall Islands.

 By comparison, America, with a little over 200 years as a nation admittedly, are real slackers having only occupied 75 countries.
 Vietnam, meanwhile, has had a few international excursions but generally have been fully occupied kicking the butts of various foreign invaders.